Privacy Policy

 While these measures significantly reduce risk, no system can be guaranteed completely secure.
 Your understanding and caution when sharing sensitive data are appreciated.

-You remain in full control of your data on Ari-web.
+You remain in full control of your data on ARI.LT (Ari-web).
 If you wish to:

 • request deletion or removal of your data or logs,